News of wildlife and other issues

 The Wollemi Pine - a very old new tree in the Cemetery

-Based on the City of London Cemetery's records, I have counted some 87 species as being present, and this does not include numerous cultivars.
+Based on the City of London Cemetery's records, I have counted some 87 species of tree as being present, and this does not include numerous cultivars.
 Amongst these are some specimens of tree-species that - in evolutionary terms - are of immense age.

 brain function and energy levels as well as helping to fight inflammation and a variety of other symptoms such as tinnitus and depressed mood.
 What may not be so commonly realised is that the medicinal Ginkgo Biloba is derived from the tree species Ginkgo biloba, often called the Maidenhair Tree.
 This is a remarkable tree in many ways.
 It is the only known surviving member of a division of the plant kingdom called the Ginkgophyta, and has been called a "living fossil", as there are fossils recognisably related to modern ginkgo dating back 270 million years.
 Without going into the botanical aspects of the species - which I am not qualified to do - quite simply, there is nothing else like it.Many will have heard of "Ginkgo Biloba", as it is commonly advertised as a medicine, with benefits - it is said - in